goncalofcarnaz/Annotated-Corpus-of-Criminal-Related-Portuguese-Documents/README.md

 NOTICE:
 This repo is original part of a PhD Thesis.

 Documents were retrieved from Open Sources or Private Repositories (this data was anonimyzed).

 Please DO NOT modify this file directly.

-We have provided a corpus built from set of criminal-related documents to contribute for Natural Language Processing researches.
+We have provided a corpus built from set of criminal-related documents to contribute for Natural Language Processing tasks.

 # SEMCrime - Annotated Portuguese Criminal-Related Corpus